Chart Color Schemes

 AreaSearch analysis reveals Farrer significantly outperforming the majority of regions assessed nationwide

 Farrer has a highly educated workforce with essential services sectors well represented.
-The unemployment rate was 1.6% in the past year, with an estimated employment growth of 1.2%.
+The unemployment rate in the area was 1.6% as of June 2025.

 Frequently Asked Questions - Employment